The Lost Generation

 James glared at him.
 "I am, you sodding git.
 If it weren't for you sneaking around and sticking your big nose where it doesn't belong, I wouldn't have needed to save your sorry arse!"

-James heard Sirius start to laugh, and James turned his attention to his best friend now.
-"You!" he roared.
-"I can't believe you did--what you did!" he said, unwilling to put it into words.
-"Would that really have been worth it?
-Making Remus a murderer and becoming as good as--or I should say, as bad as--a murderer yourself?
+James heard Sirius start to laugh, and James turned his attention to his best friend.
+"And you!" he roared, making Sirius go silent.
+"I can't believe you did—what you did!" he said, unwilling to put it into words.
+"Would that have been worth it?
+Making Remus a murderer and becoming as good as—or I should say, as bad as—a murderer yourself?
 At the age of sixteen?
-You're about to turn seventeen, finally, and is that how you want to spend your birthday?
+You're about to turn seventeen, and is that how you want to spend your birthday?
 In Azkaban?
-I know you can't stand him, none of us can, but--"
+I know you can't stand him, none of us can, but—"

-It was Sirius' turn to lose his temper.
-"Oh, is that why you saved him?
+It was Sirius's turn to lose his temper.
+"Is that why you saved him?
 Because you can't stand him?
 I can't believe you did that!
-Now he'll tell everyone about Remus, and then--"
+He'll tell everyone about Remus, and then—"

 "No, he won't, Mr. Black," said a solemn voice near the door.
 When Sirius and Remus had entered, they'd left the door to the infirmary open, and none of them had heard the headmaster approach.
-They were all silent now.
-Dumbledore's voice was as terrible as it had been the previous night in his office, and James tried to look properly deferential now, even though there was probably nothing he could do to prevent his expulsion now.
+They were all silent.
+Dumbledore's voice was as terrible as it had been the previous night in his office, and James tried to appear properly deferential, though there was probably nothing he could do to prevent his expulsion.

 Dumbledore nodded at Severus Snape and gave him a very meaningful look.
 "Mr. Snape is not going to say a word about this to anyone, if he knows what is good for him," Dumbledore said, with one eyebrow raised.
 Snape's jaw dropped.

-Sirius felt a cold weight in his stomach, like a glacier, and as he looked back into the eyes of the formidable old man, he knew that his days at Hogwarts were numbered.
+Sirius felt a cold weight in his stomach, like a glacier, and as he gazed into the eyes of the formidable old man he knew his days at Hogwarts were numbered.

-"And you," Dumbledore said suddenly to James, looking even sterner now.
+"And you," Dumbledore said suddenly to James, even sterner.
 "While it is good to hear that you can chastise someone regardless of whether he is your best friend, it's a bit late now, isn't it?
-Where was that Head Boy leadership quality when you had the chance to prevent your best friend from doing something horribly stupid to begin with, eh?"
+Where was that Head Boy leadership quality when you had the chance to prevent your best friend from doing something horribly stupid to begin with?"
 Dumbledore's voice was louder, and James had never heard it with quite the edge it had now.
-"As a prefect and then Head Boy, you were and are one of the students in this school I rely upon to be my eyes and ears when I cannot be present!"
+"As a prefect and now Head Boy, you were and are one of the students I rely upon to be my eyes and ears when I cannot be present!"
 The crescendo in his voice continued, until James wondered whether the windows would shatter.
-"I am very, very disappointed in you," he finished, surprisingly quietly, and James wanted to weep for making that expression appear on the old man's face.
+"I am very disappointed in you," he finished, surprisingly quietly, and James wanted to weep for making that expression appear on the old man's face.
 He'd felt horrid the night before; now he felt a hundred times worse, and it was only through a super-human effort that he did not break down crying and throw himself on the headmaster's mercy.

 "Remus; you shall not blame yourself for what almost occurred," he said surprisingly kindly.
-"I know that the last thing you would want to have happen is for anyone to experience what you have."
+"I know the last thing you would want is for anyone to experience what you have."

-"And you two--you still don't understand the full ramifications of what would have occurred had Severus had contact with Remus last night, do you?
+"And you two—you still don't understand the full ramifications of what would have occurred had Severus had contact with Remus last night, do you?
 The best outcome, I suppose, would have been Severus surviving an attack by Remus and becoming a werewolf himself.
 You know how dreadful the monthly change is for one of your best friends.
-Would you wish that horror upon even your worst enemy?
-I suppose we know the answer to that now: Yes.
+Would you wish that horror upon your worst enemy?
+I suppose we know the answer to that: Yes.
 However, would you wish on one of your best friends the knowledge that he had done that to another human being?
 Hadn't thought about that, had you, Sirius?
 How did you think Remus would feel about all this?
-Did that cross your mind once?" he said quite loudly now, his voice echoing around the chamber, as the boys listened to him, transfixed and stilled by fear.
+Did that cross your mind once?" he said, his voice echoing around the chamber, as the boys listened, transfixed and stilled by fear.

 "And Remus!" he continued, louder, but seeming to expend no additional effort in creating the increased volume.
-He was still addressing Sirius, despite having said Remus' name.
+He still addressed Sirius, despite having said Remus's name.
 "Do you know what would have happened to him had you succeeded in getting Severus killed by him in his wolf form?"
 Sirius swallowed and shook his head.
-"He would have been removed from the school by the Committee for the Disposal of Dangerous Creatures, that's what.
+"He would have been removed from the school by the Committee for the Disposal of Dangerous Creatures.
 He might had received a hearing, of a sort.
-The sort that is really a perfunctory prelude to the executioner using the whetstone on his special silver-tipped werewolf-killing axe.
-Do you think that Remus is considered to be a human being in the wizarding world, Sirius?
+The sort that's a perfunctory prelude to the executioner using the whetstone on his special silver-tipped werewolf-killing axe.
+Do you think Remus is considered to be a human being in the wizarding world, Sirius?
 Because he is not.
-While we normally do not use the death penalty, we do sometimes let convicted criminals receive the dementor's kiss, which is arguably worse.
+While we normally do not use the death penalty for humans, we do sometimes let convicted criminals receive the dementor's kiss, which is arguably worse.
 Since that is not an option for a werewolf, he would simply have been destroyed.
 Destroyed.
 Do you understand?
-You were not just stupidly risking Severus' life, but the life of one of your best friends."
+You were not just stupidly risking Severus's life, but the life of one of your best friends."
 His voice had become very soft, but the intensity and vituperation in it had, if possible, increased.

-He had fire in his eyes as he glanced back and forth between James and Sirius.
-"Now--while I appreciate your desire to be with your friend when he experiences the horrible change brought by the full moon, and I can admire the ingenuity that evidently led you to learn magicks that would allow you to do this without being at risk yourselves, I cannot allow this to be just a matter of deducted house points, or even detentions.
-You are both suspended from school, effective immediately.
+He had blue fire in his eyes as he glanced back and forth between James and Sirius.
+"Now—while I appreciate your desire to be with your friend when he experiences the horrible change brought by the full moon, and I can admire the ingenuity that evidently led you to learn magic to allow you to do this without being at risk yourselves, I cannot allow this to be just a matter of deducted house points, or detentions.
+You are both suspended, effective immediately.
 You will spend the next fortnight at Ascog Castle.
-I have contacted your parents, Sirius," he said, nodding at him, "and they should be arriving in a little while to collect the pair of you.
-Any assignments or examinations for your classes will not be made up when you return.
+I have contacted your parents, Sirius," he said, nodding at him, "and they should be arriving soon to collect the pair of you.
+Assignments or examinations will not be made up when you return.
 You will simply receive zeros for your marks during your absence.
-You will, however, be expected to be up-to-date in your studies, so do pack your texts and remember--" he said to Sirius, an ominous note in his voice, "that you cannot do magic away from school until your seventeenth birthday, Sirius.
-That is only two days from now, but still--if you step one toe out of line, you will be very sorry indeed."
+You will, however, be expected to be up-to-date in your studies, so do pack your texts and remember—" he said to Sirius, an ominous note in his voice, "that you cannot do magic away from school until your seventeenth birthday, Sirius.
+That is only two days from now, but still—if you step one toe out of line, you will be very sorry indeed."

 There was no compromise in that voice, no arguing.
-James' heart felt like it was racing; he had no question in his mind as to why Dumbledore had been able to defeat Grindelwald, or why he had heard that the only other wizard Voldemort feared was their headmaster.
-His countenance was terrible to behold, like an avenging angel, and James felt himself lucky to still be Head Boy, and not expelled.
-He was glad that Peter wasn't there and that Dumbledore didn't seem to know he went with them on the nights of the full moon; he'd probably add on punishments for their corrupting Peter, if he knew.
+James's heart felt like it was racing; he had no question in his mind as to why Dumbledore had been able to defeat Grindelwald, or why he had heard that the only wizard Voldemort feared was their headmaster.
+His countenance was terrible to behold, like an avenging angel, and James felt himself lucky to still be Head Boy and not expelled.
+He was glad Peter wasn't there; Dumbledore didn't seem to know he went with them on the nights of the full moon.
+He probably would have added on punishments for their corrupting Peter, if he'd known.

-He saw that Sirius was visibly shaking as he nodded deferentially to Dumbledore, who waved them to the door with a vague flick of his hand, saying in an oddly nonchalant voice now, "So run along and pack.
+Sirius was visibly shaking as he nodded deferentially to Dumbledore, who waved them to the door with a vague flick of his hand, saying in an oddly nonchalant voice, "So run along and pack.
 You will be ready and in the entrance hall in thirty minutes.
 Understood?"

-When they reached their dormitory, they discovered Peter, just finishing dressing.
+When they reached their dormitory, they discovered Peter, who had just finishing dressing.
 He stopped and quaked when he saw them.

 Sirius waved him away.
 "S'all right, Wormtail.
-I think she just would have been angrier if she thought we were all in on it."
+I think she would have been crosser if she thought we were all in on it."
 He sat on his trunk and sighed.
 "We have to pack.
 We're suspended for a fortnight.
-My parents are coming to get us soon."
+My parents are coming for us soon."

 "Suspended!"
 Peter said in awe.
 None of them had ever known a student to be suspended.
 They knew it was possible, but in practice it was rarely done.

-Peter swallowed and tried to help, getting robes from Sirius' wardrobe to put into his trunk.
+Peter swallowed and tried to help, taking robes from Sirius's wardrobe to put into his trunk.
 "Another fifty?
 How many did he take?"

 Sirius grinned.
 "And Snape lost fifty too, also for being out after dark."

 James glared at him.
-"Do you think this is funny, Sirius?
-Any of it?"
+"Do you think this is funny, Sirius?"

 Sirius grimaced.
 "What, I'm not allowed to see the bright side to the situation?"

-"The bright side is that we weren't expelled," James informed him authoritatively.
+"The bright side is—we weren't expelled," James informed him authoritatively.
 "Be grateful you won't end up like Filch."

 Sirius shuddered at the thought.
 "Right."

 They finished packing and said goodbye to Peter.
 James couldn't help glaring at Sirius the entire time they were taking their trunks down the stairs.
-This, he thought, was going to be a very long fortnight.
+This, he thought, is going to be a long fortnight.